Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 We have five areas densely covered by electricity cables, those are the ones that our company is responsible for.
 For our first analysis, we will focus on these areas.

-### What cell towers lacking electricity cables nearby
+### What cell towers lack electricity cables nearby

 In many areas, especially rural or remote ones, cell towers might be located far from electricity grids.
 This can pose a challenge in providing a reliable power supply to these towers.
 They often rely on diesel generators, which can be expensive to operate and maintain and have environmental implications.
 Furthermore, power outages can lead to disruptions in mobile connectivity, impacting individuals, businesses, and emergency services.

 Our analysis aims to identify mobile cell towers that are not near an existing electricity grid.
 This information could be used to prioritize areas for grid expansion, to improve the efficiency of renewable energy source installations (like solar panels or wind turbines), or to consider alternative energy solutions.

 For this and the next examples let's use `GEOGRAPHY` data type as it can be easily visualized using CARTO.
 As a first step, let's create `GEOGRAPHY` equivalents for energy grids and boundaries table.
-For that we need to project `geometry` column in each of the tables into mapping system WGS 84 (SRID=4326) and then convert to `GEOGRAPHY` data type.
-Run following queries that create new tables and enable search optimization for each of them in order to increase the performance of spatial operations.
+For that we need to project `geometry` column in each of the tables into the mapping system WGS 84 (SRID=4326) and then convert to `GEOGRAPHY` data type.
+Run the following queries that create new tables and enable search optimization for each of them in order to increase the performance of spatial operations.

 ```
 // Creating a table with GEOGRAPHY for nl_administrative_areas